joshp123/cloud-meta-genx/ZFC programming language.md

 derived things:
 - euler's formula is probably acutally really helpful here since those are the 3 fundamental things

 - reality is probably just a combination of the dimensions of eulers formula? (i.e. ordinality, cardinality of each element), then the combinations thereof all line up nicely and when its a nice energetically favourable config then it sticks about. sometimes it does some crazy weird stuff for a bit then goes periodical or constant. sometimes it asymptotes. but other than that there's not much else

+- energetically favourable situtations are nash equilibria.
+99% of the time they're a local minimum and not actually

 - other things are gonna be chains of differential calculus and weird orders of iterated ln sin functions etc

 - we can proabbly just steal some mathematica source code and hilariously metaprogram this with some templates (projection operator matrixy thing) to predict what reality's doing (and also if it differs then we may be wrong (also i might suck at programming))

+- algorithms are also monads too. since they are functions. implementations in programming, even OO are an abstraction this is why implementing an algo isn't as easy as "give me a web and a binary tree" unless you're in go maybe but they haven't made the full quantum leap

+- schizophrenia is when the exponentials stack up way too much in your brain chemistry and bad things happen (yea i'm watching a beautiful mind on screen 2 of 3 while writing this lol)
+- CRUD (create read update destroy) - database pattern - is just chained set operations, bisecting, unions or whatever
+- also plato was right everything is geometry lol. chained configurations, trig, log, etc

+- oh god maybe its all reimann manifolds and manifolds of fundamental forces ? the manifold and topology is the monad structure, the geometry and configuration is the dimensionality (i.e. the chained functions of operations on the empty set all the way upwards).

+- yeah same with crypto - its supposed to be hard and complicated, its just a hash of state variables - i.e. yep, you got it yet another complicated manifold. so lol we could plot a fractal for SHA hashing or MD5 or something and see what they look like!

+- huh depenency inversion, to model a reality, just take the inverse of all the chained functions, and plot a graph of it, i.e. lambda calculus on whatever your thing is.
+		- so like a shaded 1/x plot graph -> x or something?
+			- idk. but the idea here is fractals are an inversion projection of these really complicated monads into the input variables in euclidian space.
+				- which almost implies beauty is an elegant connection to the past and whatever insight that shows
+					- hindsight is 20:20 but interpreting it contextually is hard, the harder time goes on (like me understanding wtf its like in the 1500s is clearly not gonna happen no matter how much wikipedia i read)
+	- intelligence is an elegant theory of the future

+- so i guess aspects of the topology - whether each of the

 quantum mechanics formulation:
 	-